Understanding application and build statuses

 - When you start Codewind, it starts all the applications unless you have disabled them.

-- To enable a project that has been disabled, visit the Project Overview page by using the context menu in the Codewind view and click the Enable project button to start the application and build containers.
+- To enable a project that has been disabled, visit the Project Overview page by using the context menu in the Codewind view and click the Enable project button to build containers and start the application.

 - Stopping an application